virot/powershellYK/Docs/Commands/powershellYK.md

 ### [Protect-YubiKeyFIDO2File](Protect-YubiKeyFIDO2File.md)

-Encrypts a file using FIDO2 PRF (hmac-secret) extension on a YubiKey.
+Encrypts a file using FIDO2 PRF (hmac-secret / hmac-secret-mc) extension on a YubiKey.

 ### [Register-YubikeyBIOFingerprint](Register-YubikeyBIOFingerprint.md)